HalaAlkhatib-81/HalaAlkhatib-81.github.io/README.md

 ## Personal projects

 - Analysis of top rated movies on IMDB
--
-All my projects can be found on my Github profile
+- Note: All my projects can be found on my Github profile

 ---

 ## Technical Skills